Dresdner Eierschecke

 Dresden three-layer cake — yeasted shortbread base, middle layer of quark filling, top layer of egg-and-cream custard, baked together until the top is golden and the layers set distinct — the iconic Dresden bakery cake found in every Dresden Konditorei.

 Dresdner Eierschecke is the iconic cake of Dresden — found in every Dresden Konditorei (cake shop), every Saxon coffee table, and every Eastern German bakery.
-The dish has documented history since the 17th century in Dresden bakery records.
-The name 'Eierschecke' (egg-skim or egg-spotted) comes from the speckled golden surface of the baked egg-cream topping.
-The three-layer structure is distinctive — a yeasted shortbread base provides foundation, a middle quark layer gives tang and protein, and the top egg-cream custard provides richness.
-Each layer must be cooked precisely so all three layers set distinctly but harmoniously.
+The cake known today took its modern form around 1925, when the egg-cream layer began to be spread thickly; related Saxon cakes are older.
+The name 'Eierschecke' comes from 'Schecke,' a 14th-century three-part garment (a waisted tunic, hip belt and lower skirt) whose tripartite form mirrors the cake's three layers; an alternative etymology derives it from Middle High German for 'striped/mottled.'
+The three-layer structure is distinctive — a yeast-dough base provides foundation, a middle quark layer gives tang, and the top layer of egg yolk, butter and folded-in beaten egg whites provides richness.
+Each layer must be baked precisely so all three set distinctly.
 The dish is the canonical Dresden Sunday cake — served with strong coffee, often after a Sunday lunch at home or as a Kaffeeklatsch (coffee-and-cake gathering) item.

 A wedge of Dresdner Eierschecke is structural cake architecture: a 1.5cm tan-yellow shortbread base on bottom, a 2.5cm white-cream quark middle layer (visible quark texture, with raisins peeking through), and a 1cm golden-speckled egg-cream custard on top.
 The first bite gets all three textures at once — buttery-yeasty bread base, tangy-creamy quark middle, light-fluffy custard top.
 The lemon zest in each layer ties everything together.
 The custard topping puffs slightly during baking but settles into a denser texture as it cools.
 Sundays in Dresden mean coffee + Eierschecke + family — this cake is the city's identity in pastry form.
 One slice with strong coffee is sufficient afternoon.